NotBrandX/code-every-day/log.md

 **Today's Progress**: I worked on my portfolio for a while

 **Thoughts**: The portfolio is not turning out the way that I imagined it.
 Getting CSS to do what I want is proving to be a real challenge and I've ended up simplifying things a lot.
 I think I might start over from scratch.

+### Day 4: October 17, 2021

+**Today's Progress**: I continued to work on my portfolio

+**Thoughts**: I ran into more issues with CSS.
+The glitch effect on the h1 tag looks fine on a desktop but the text goes off the screen on a mobile view.
+And I created a card on the projects page, but if you try to add a second card then it becomes impossible to scroll down on the page.
+I'll probably have to find a different way to create the project cards